MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/uwp.md

 ### MainPage.xaml

 This file contains the layout for our main page.
 This is a super trivial layout with 2 buttons and a text input combined in a vertically oriented grid.
-The buttons are bound to specific methods, and the Textbox is accessible via its name `UsernameInput`:
+The buttons are bound to specific methods, and the Textbox is accessible via its name **UsernameInput**.

 ```xaml
 <Page